Some structure theorems for algebraic groups: The automorphism group scheme

 \begin{remarks} (i) For any smooth connected \textit{linear} algebraic group $G$ of dimension $n$, there exists a normal projective \textit{unirational} variety of dimension at most $2n + 2$ such that $G \cong \Aut^0_X$.
 Indeed, the variety $G$ is unirational (see \cite[XIV.6.10]{SGA3}) and hence so is $Y \times Y$ with the notation of the above proof.
 Also, in that proof, the pointed curve $(C,c)$ may be replaced with a pair $(S,C)$, where $S$ is a smooth rational projective surface such that $\Aut^0_S$ is trivial, and $C \subset S$ is a smooth, geometrically irreducible curve.
 Such a pair is obtained by taking for $S$ the blowing-up of $\bP^2$ at $4$ points in general position, and for $C$ an exceptional curve.

-(ii) If $\car(k) = 0$ then every connected algebraic group $G$ is a connected automorphism group of some \textit{smooth} projective variety, as follows from the existence of an equivariant resolution of singularities (see \cite[Prop.~3.9.1, Thm.~3.36]{Ko2}).
+(ii) If $\car(k) = 0$ then every connected algebraic group $G$ is the connected automorphism group of some \textit{smooth} projective variety, as follows from the existence of an equivariant resolution of singularities (see \cite[Prop.~3.9.1, Thm.~3.36]{Ko2}).

 (iii) Still assuming $\car(k) = 0$, consider a finite-dimensional Lie algebra $\fg$.
 Then $\fg$ is algebraic if and only if $\fg \cong \Der(\cO_X)$ for some proper scheme $X$, as follows by combining Corollary \ref{cor:lie}, Theorem \ref{thm:aut} and Theorem \ref{thm:auto}.
-Moreover, the above scheme $X$ may be chosen smooth, projective and unirational by the above remarks. \end{remarks}
+Moreover, $X$ may be chosen smooth, projective and unirational by the above remarks. \end{remarks}

 \textit{Notes and references}.

 Most results of \S \ref{subsec:bra} are taken from \cite{MO}.
 Those of \S \ref{subsec:bl} are algebraic analogues of classical results about holomorphic transformation groups, see \cite[2.4]{Ak}.